HSBC : Latest on the spread of coronavirus around the world | MarketScreener

 - Madonna cancelled shows in Paris on Tuesday and Wednesday, promoter Live Nation said on Monday.

-(Compiled by Milla Nissi and Krishna Chandra Eluri; Editing by Tomasz Janowski and Arun Koyyur)
+(Compiled by Milla Nissi, Krishna Chandra Eluri and Uttaresh.V; Editing by Tomasz Janowski and Arun Koyyur)